-- NZ 0.1 This Standard applies only to Tier 1 and Tier 2 for-profit entities. - NZ 0.2 A Tier 2 entity is not required to comply with the disclosure requirements in this Standard denoted with an asterisk ().
+- NZ 0.1 This Standard applies to Tier 1 and Tier 2 for-profit entities. - NZ 0.2 A Tier 2 entity is not required to comply with the disclosure requirements in this Standard denoted with an asterisk (\).
 Where an entity elects to apply a disclosure concession it shall comply with any RDR paragraphs associated with that concession. - This Standard does not mandate which entities should be required to publish interim financial reports, how frequently, or how soon after the end of an interim period.
 However, governments, securities regulators, stock exchanges, and accountancy bodies often require entities whose debt or equity securities are publicly traded to publish interim financial reports.
-This Standard applies if an entity is required or elects to publish an interim financial report in accordance with New Zealand equivalents to International Financial Reporting Standards (NZ IFRSs).
-The International Accounting Standards Committee1 encourages publicly traded entities to provide interim financial reports that conform to the recognition, measurement, and disclosure principles set out in this Standard.
-Specifically, publicly traded entities are encouraged: - (a) to provide interim financial reports at least as of the end of the first half of their financial year; and - (b) to make their interim financial reports available not later than 60 days after the end of the interim period. - 2 Each financial report, annual or interim, is evaluated on its own for conformity to NZ IFRSs.
-The fact that an entity may not have provided interim financial reports during a particular financial year or may have provided interim financial reports that do not comply with this Standard does not prevent the entity's annual financial statements from conforming to NZ IFRSs if they otherwise do so. - If an entity's interim financial report is described as complying with IFRS, it must comply with all of the requirements of this Standard.
+This Standard applies if an entity is required or elects to publish an interim financial report in accordance with NZ IFRS.
+The International Accounting Standards Committee encourages publicly traded entities to provide interim financial reports that conform to the recognition, measurement, and disclosure principles set out in this Standard.
+Specifically, publicly traded entities are encouraged: - (a) to provide interim financial reports at least as of the end of the first half of their financial year; and - (b) to make their interim financial reports available not later than 60 days after the end of the interim period. - Each financial report, annual or interim, is evaluated on its own for conformity to NZ IFRS.
+The fact that an entity may not have provided interim financial reports during a particular financial year or may have provided interim financial reports that do not comply with this Standard does not prevent the entity's annual financial statements from conforming to NZ IFRS if they otherwise do so. - If an entity's interim financial report is described as complying with IFRSs, it must comply with all of the requirements of this Standard.
 Paragraph 19 requires certain disclosures in that regard.